Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 </pre>

 Allows manual specification of the axis positions by specifying the current position to the values given.
 This example would set the machine's X coordinate to 10, and the extrude coordinate to 90.
 No physical motion will occur.
 In RepRapFirmware, a G92 without coordinates does nothing.

+This command updates the user position and not the machine position.

 ## G93: Feed Rate Mode (Inverse Time Mode)